German 10-year bond yield hits five-month high as sell-off deepens

 By Harry Robertson

-LONDON, Aug 15 (Reuters) - The yield on Germany's 10-year government bond hit a five-month high on Tuesday as the sell-off in longer-dated debt continued, driven by resilient U.S. growth and uncertainty about central banks' next steps.
+LONDON, Aug 15 (Reuters) - The yield on Germany's 10-year bond hit a five-month high on Tuesday as expectations that interest rates would stay higher for longer caused investors to ditch government debt in the euro zone, Britain and the United States.

 They include the stronger-than-expected performance of the U.S. economy; an increase in borrowing from the U.S. Treasury; Japan's tweak to its monetary policy, which allowed longer-dated yields to rise; and central banks suggesting they'll hold interest rates at high levels for an extended period.